 There are various types of innovations such as Product Innovation, Process Innovation and Service Innovation etc. Though I did not indicate explicitly, I was talking about stimulating “Product Innovation” in my earlier blog.
 One of the key drivers of product innovation is to derive new product ideas based on the deeper understanding of customers needs (both implicit and explicit).
 The new product idea can be based on application of new technology or any alternate product design that can enhance the usability or experience of the customers.
 The success of product innovation lies in our capability to understand both implicit and explicit needs of the customer.
 As I indicated in one of my earlier blog (The need for introspection of target market), the needs can change and it is the responsibility of Product Managers to keep well informed about the changing needs.

-But focus of the blog is to facilitate engineers to gain broader understanding of the customer needs (at least explicit needs).
-Majority of the engineers keep themselves abreast with latest technology, the gap is only in the application of technology to generate new product ideas because of lack of awareness of customer needs.
-In other words, there is lack of solution thinking.
+But the focus of the blog is to facilitate engineers to gain a broader understanding of the customer needs (at least explicit needs).
+Majority of the engineers keep themselves abreast with the latest technology, the gap is only in the application of technology to generate new product ideas because of lack of awareness of customer needs.
+In other words, there is a lack of solution thinking.
 Solution thinking is about the ability of engineers to successfully answer the following queries

 Who is using our product?

 Why are they using our product?